 Topamax dosage for preventing migraine headaches

-Topamax is used to prevent migraine headaches in children ages 12 years and older.
+Topamax is used to help prevent migraine headaches in children ages 12 years and older.
 The dosage is the same as it is for adults.
 See the “Dosage for preventing migraine headaches” section above for details.

 Topamax dosage for treating seizures